AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Introduction to the Professional Skills Curriculum.md

 ***The Professional Skills Curriculum and Career Prep*** Although the Professional Skills Curriculum helps you get ready for your future job, it is important to understand that it is not Career Prep.
 The Career Prep Curriculum is a separate set of activities specifically designed to support you during the time you are preparing to apply for jobs, interviewing, and negotiating offers.
 You will move on to that curriculum after you have completed the Technical Curriculum, this Professional Skills Curriculum, and your coding challenges.

+Many skills you will work on in the Professional Skills Curriculum will help prepare you for Interview Prep and boost your confidence and soft skills.
+You'll even begin some of the initial steps for work you will later go over with your career coach.
+But , mock interviewing, negotiating offers and other application-related tasks are covered in Interview Prep.